The American Tubs Walk-in Bath Series

 Benefit from a combination of the air and hydromassage systems.
 These systems run simultaneously to deliver a light effervescent massage combined with a deep, penetrating massage which combats poor circulation and relieves muscle and joint pain leaving you feeling invigorated and refreshed.

 Beyond the therapy systems which are available, you may also opt for more practical features that promote a more comfortable and satisfying bathing experience.
-A few popular add-ons are:
+A few popular add-ons or accessories are:

 - Faucet decks